symfony/symfony-docs/cookbook/security/custom_authenticator.rst

 The Authenticator
 -----------------

-Thanks to new simplified authentication customization options  in Symfony 2.4, you don't need to create a whole bunch of new classes, but use the :class:`Symfony\\Component\\Security\\Core\\Authentication\\SimpleFormAuthenticatorInterface` interface instead::
+But now, thanks to new simplified authentication customization options in Symfony 2.4, you don't need to create a whole bunch of new classes, but use the :class:`Symfony\\Component\\Security\\Core\\Authentication\\SimpleFormAuthenticatorInterface` interface instead::